QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Note that the inner product in a discrete space is simply a sum, and has the same complexity as the sum (i.e. :math:`O(N)` operations).

-For a dense matrix without any structure, this also makes it clear why the complexity is :math:`O(N^3)`: you need to evaluate it for :math:`N^2` elements in the matrix and do an :math:`O(N)` operation each time.
+For a dense matrix without any structure using a naive multiplication algorithm, this also makes it clear why the complexity is :math:`O(N^3)`: you need to evaluate it for :math:`N^2` elements in the matrix and do an :math:`O(N)` operation each time.

 For this exercise, implement matrix multiplication yourself and compare performance in a few permutations.